9 things I learned after breastfeeding for nearly 2 years

 7) It's cheaper than formula, but it's certainly not free.

 Yes, you don't have to buy formula, but you will need to purchase other items.
 Unless you're around your infant 24/7, you'll still need bottles.
-And if you need bottles you also need bottle brushes, a drying rack and maybe even a bottle warmer.
-You'll so need to buy bags to store frozen milk.
+And if you need bottles, you also need bottle brushes, a drying rack and maybe even a bottle warmer.
+You'll also need to buy bags to store frozen milk.

 You'll need a breast pump.
 They're supposed to be covered under the Affordable Care Act, but often times only the lower-end models are covered by insurance.
 Some women do not have insurance.